 Gather your vegetables of choice, serve them up with this mayonnaise-based dip, and you’ll have a rainbow of colors and flavors on one vegetable platter.
 Best of all, the dip comes together in a matter of minutes, making it an ideal last-minute dish that will still be a hit on the table.

-Is this Vegetable Dip Healthy?
+Is Vegetable Dip Healthy?

 Even made with mayonnaise and cream, our vegetable dip is relatively healthy.
 To be precise, each of our servings — with vegetables included — contains only 186 calories.
 It is a perfect low-calorie snack you can munch on without feeling guilty.